SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_changes.md

 - Up to now, an SNMP table would be polled until the returned OID result went out of scope.
 For example, when only 3 columns were defined in the table parameter, and the SNMP table contained 20 columns, all 20 columns would be polled, even though the data in the remaining 17 columns was not needed.
 From now on, as soon as the columns defined in the table parameter are polled, polling will stop and the result will be filled in.

-- Up to now , only the rows with a value in the first column would be added to the table.
-From now on, when the table parameter has the `instance` option defined, rows of which the first column is empty will be added to the table with the first column showing "Not Initialized".
+- Up to now, only the rows with a value in the first column would be added to the table.
+From now on, when the table parameter has the `instance` option defined, rows of which the first column on the right of the instance column is empty will also be added to the table.

 #### STaaS: Incorrect data would be returned when data was read immediately after a write operation had been executed [ID 41269]